 Whilst many people say Halong Bay is now just one big tourist trap, I just don’t think a trip to Vietnam is complete without a night on a boat in Halong Bay.
 I visited Halong Bay in 2007 and have such fond memories of a magical place, it was like nothing I had ever seen before.
 I certainly did not feel it was a tourist trap then and whilst there is no doubt it has got busier over the 10 years, I still don’t feel it is a tourist trap now.

-There are so many options for a night or two on a boat in Halong Bay, it is somewhat overwhelming.
-There are very cheap options and very expensive options.
-We decided to go somewhere in the middle.
-We choose the 1 night cruise on the Royal Palace Cruise – $527 AUD.
-The price includes all meals and activities whilst on board.
-Activities include cruising among the amazing limestone islands emerging from emerald water, kayaking and swimming, For a full itinerary check out the Royal Palace Cruise website.
+There are some very cheap options and very expensive options.
+We decided to go somewhere in the middle and booked a 1 night cruise on the Halong Royal Palace Cruise for $527 AUD.
+The price included all meals and activities whilst on board.
+Activities include cruising among the amazing limestone islands emerging from emerald water, exploring the Halong Bay caves, kayaking and swimming, For a full itinerary check out the Halong Royal Palace Cruise website.

 From Halong Bay we headed to Ninh Binh for 1 night.
 The main reason for visiting Ninh Bin was to see the gorgeous water ways of Trang An (see above)- also known as the inland Halong Bay.
 You can visit Trang An by doing a day trip from Hanoi but we decided it would be nice to spend the night and do the trip ourselves .